-- 7.6.
+- 7.5.
+Details of how and where the matter will berecorded. - 7.6.
 Information about who will beinformed. - 7.7 Appropriate support to ensure that they fully understand this procedure.

 8. At East Coast College and Lowestoft Sixth Form we expect students ta